mushroomhostage/exphc/notes-on-mods.md

  - to change block ID on server had to [edit bytecode](http://www.mcportcentral.co.za/index.php?topic=1416.0), but it works!
 * [Mo Food and Crops](http://www.minecraftforum.net/topic/781133-11smpmo-foods-and-crops/)
  - more realism and depth, very cool
- - but no configurable block ids yet, on client or server, so would have to hack the bytecode
- - decompile FarmBase.class, uses item IDs 3997-3487 (no conflicts), but lots of block IDs: 134-149 (15), and conflicts with RedPower and Buildcraft
+ - by default uses item IDs 3997-3487 (no conflicts), but lots of block IDs: 134-149 (15), and conflicts with RedPower and Buildcraft
- - leave IDs as is, but change RedPower and BuildCraft to not conflict
+ - on server couldn't find config, so modded bytecode
+ - on client config/mo food and crops.cfg:
+ - leave BlockID.Saplings=134, BlockID.ricePlant=135
+ - change to fix conflicts with RP and BC:
+ BlockID.lettucePlant=169
+ BlockID.cornPlant=170
+ BlockID.potatoPlant=171
+ BlockID.yellowSeedling=172
+ BlockID.redSeedling=173
+ BlockID.tomatoPlant=174
+ BlockID.appleBlock=175
+ BlockID.avacadoBlock=176
+ BlockID.orangeBlock=177
+ BlockID.cocoaBlock=178
+ BlockID.ApplePie=179
+ BlockID.TacoPie=180
+ BlockID.ChocolateCake=181
+ BlockID.MeatPie=182

 Client-side only (optional):